 Painting repetitive patterns is possible thanks to a second technical innovation consisting of a numerically controlled synchronization of impulsive paint thrower and a rotating vessel.
 With such synchronization of the two, it is possible to paint narrow radial segments made from repetitive prints of color dots from paint thrower, in a defined number of intervals along the certain circumference of the object.
 Furthermore, with arrangement of the narrow radial segments one above the other alongside the object’s height, and by their mutual partial rotation, various pattern structures could be created.

 The action painting method is even used in the prehistoric art of painting caves.
 Before inventing a brush, which is used today, mankind used parts of goat fur.
 Going with a small stick over a paint soaked goat fur, the prehistoric man loosed off the fur’s fibers, which threw small color strokes or dots onto a rough surface of the caves walls.

 10,000 year old cave in Borneo.

-The oldest technique for vessel and vase making by pouring clay or ceramics, or the latter working of blowing glass objects, are all based on shaping the material that is in its semi-liquid state.
-In this state of matter the shaping is directly connected to vertical direction of Earth’s gravity force, which affects the object’s vertical curvedness.
-This is the reason why vertically oriented and structural patterns intensify visual sensibility of each vase.
+The oldest technique for vessel and vase making by pouring clay or ceramics, or the latter working of blowing glass objects, are all based on shaping the material that is in its semi-liquid state, which affects the object’s dynamical curvy design.

-Strict rules for survival in the nature, as well as for urban prosperity, demand dynamical design of curved body shapes with composite structures, which ensure not only strength and flexibility, but also the possibility of internal or external exchanges and filtration of substances and information.
-Imitating this design gives our brand Synchropaint its visual identity enabling our product to exist in synchrony with every interior surrounding.
+Strict nature rules for survival demand designs of curved body shapes with composite structures, which ensure not only strength and flexibility, but also the possibility of internal or external exchanges and filtration of substances and information.
+Imitating these designs enabling Synchropaint's visual identity to exist in synchrony with every interior and exterior living surrounding.